jennjwang/swe_prod_recorder/README.md

 # SWE Productivity Recorder

-A macOS screen activity recorder for built on top of gum.
+A macOS screen activity recorder built on top of [gum](https://github.com/GeneralUserModels/gum).
 It guides a participant through selecting the windows they are comfortable sharing, records high-signal screen activity around user interactions, and stores the resulting timeline in a searchable SQLite database.

 The project pairs a command-line facilitator (`cli.py`) with an asynchronous observer framework (`gum.py`) and a rich `Screen` observer that captures before/after screenshots, keyboard sessions, scroll events, and inactivity timers.